Prunoideae/MitoFlex/README.md

     path.join('~', 'data_folder', 'seq_paucumara_falcata', 'data.1.gz'))

 # Also, MitoX will NOT check additional parameters passed through this way,
-# only update and merge the parameters in config file into the commandline
+# only update and merge the parameters in config file with the commandline
-# parameters, so use temp variable as you favor.
+# parameters.
+Temp variables will be passed but not processed.
 foo = 'bar'

 ```